Trestle Golden Ale

 The label design was pretty obvious from the start.
 It is a representation of the view from our patio and taproom with some of our favourite Georgian Bay imagery framed under that big Trestle bridge.
 Available at select establishments in the Parry Sound area.
-It is currently the only beer we have available through the LCBO and grocery stores.
 If you would like your local store to carry it please request LCBO SKU #540245.
 For the full list of where it is currently available click here.

 30, 000 Islands

 The 30,000 Islands IPA is a new school interpretation of the IPA style.
 It's neither an East Coast or West Coast style IPA as it takes inspiration from both.
 We think of it as an East Coast of Georgian Bay kinda beer...

 It's soft, resiny with a big tropical fruit profile featuring notes of grapefruit, passion fruit and a touch of lingering dank resinyness.

 A Canadian take on the American brewpub classic, Red Rock features generous amounts of rye malt, flaked rye, crystal rye and chocolate rye.
 Slightly roasty, with notes of chocolate, coffee and and earthy spicy character from the rye.